dickensc/Hyper2020/README.md

         - => number of groundings ~= 29000 * 4000 * N_SIM = 116,000,000 * N_SIM
         - if N_SIM was 50 then number of groundings ~= 5,800,000,000 = 5.8 * 10^9

-  There are, in the original Hyper system 9 of these similarity based rules.
+  There are, in the original Hyper system, 9 of these similarity based rules.
 Thus the number of groundings is on the order of tens of billions, which is reaching the capacity of PSL inference.

-  If we perform rule pruning, we could filter out the unnecessary rules and then perform inference without blocking.
+  If we perform rule pruning, we could potentially filter out the unnecessary rules and then perform inference without blocking.

   ```
  @conference {,